Rosanna Arquette: Early life

-Arquette was born in New York City on August 10, 1959, the daughter of Brenda Olivia "Mardi" (née Nowak), an actress, poet, theater operator, activist, acting teacher, and therapist, and Lewis Arquette, a film actor, screenwriter, and producer.
+Arquette was born in New York City, on August 10, 1959, the daughter of Brenda Olivia "Mardi" (née Nowak), an actress, poet, theater operator, activist, acting teacher, and therapist, and Lewis Arquette, a film actor and producer.
 Her paternal grandfather was comedian Cliff Arquette.
-Her mother was Jewish, from a family that emigrated from Poland and Russia.
-Her father, whose original family surname was "Arcouet", was of part-French-Canadian descent.
+Her mother was Jewish Her father, whose original family surname was "Arcouet", was of part French-Canadian descent.
 Her father was a convert from Catholicism to Islam.
-Her siblings, Richmond, Patricia, Alexis, and David, all became actors as well.
+Her four siblings, Richmond, Patricia, Alexis, and David, also became actors.

 Career

-Arquette has appeared in both television and screen films.
+Arquette has appeared in both television and feature films since 1977.
+One of her first noticeable roles was in S.O.B.
+(1981), directed by Blake Edwards.
 She earned an Emmy Award nomination for the TV film The Executioner's Song (1982).
 However, she was unhappy with the film's nude scene, remarking in an interview that the idea of the general public seeing her naked made her feel uncomfortable and exploited, and that most of the offers she had received since demanded that she similarly expose herself.
 Her first starring role was in John Sayles's film, Baby It's You (1983), highly regarded by Rotten Tomatoes reviewers but not widely distributed.
-She co-starred in Desperately Seeking Susan (1985) alongside pop singer Madonna, for which Arquette won a BAFTA Award for Best Actress in a Supporting Role despite appearing in the leading role.
+She co-starred in Desperately Seeking Susan (1985) alongside pop superstar Madonna, for which Arquette won a BAFTA Award for Best Actress in a Supporting Role despite appearing in the leading role.
 In an interview at the time, Arquette said "The two questions I hate the most are 'What was it like working with Madonna?' and 'Are you the Rosanna in the song "Rosanna"?'"
 Following the commercial and critical success of Lawrence Kasdan's Silverado (also 1985), the limited success of the Martin Scorsese film After Hours (also 1985) and the commercial flop 8 Million Ways to Die (1986), also a critical failure, she quit Hollywood to work in Europe, acting in Luc Besson's The Big Blue (1988).
-Director Martin Scorsese then offered her a part in his segment of New York Stories (1989).
+Director Scorsese then offered her a part in his segment of New York Stories (1989).

-Arquette's other movies of note are Pulp Fiction and the David Cronenberg film Crash and the Australian film Wendy Cracked a Walnut (1990, also known as …Almost).
+Arquette's other movies of note are Pulp Fiction and the David Cronenberg film Crash and the Australian film Wendy Cracked a Walnut (1990, also known as ...Almost).
 In 1990, she appeared on the cover and in a nude pictorial in Playboy's September issue, although she said it was without her prior knowledge or consent.
+Arquette starred in Sondra Locke's Trading Favors, played Angelina Jolie's mother in Hell's Kitchen and later appeared as the girlfriend of Jolie's real-life father Jon Voight on Ray Donovan.